FlorianBauer/sila-orchestrator/doc/UserGuide.md

 ### Command View

 To show and edit the parameter of a SiLA command, the command must be added to the task queue first.
-After that, the command can be selected in the task queue and the parameters can be set accordingly.
+After that, the command can be selected in the task queue, and the parameters can be set accordingly.

 To execute a single command, without invoking any other entries in the task queue, click the <img src="pictures/execute.svg" width="24" height="24"> button.